google/WebFundamentals/src/content/en/updates/2020/09/migrating-to-js-modules.md

 ## What we learned

 1. Decisions made in the past can have a long lasting impact on your project.
-Even though ES modules (and other module formats) were available for quite some time, DevTools was not in a position to justify the migration.
+Even though JavaScript modules (and other module formats) were available for quite some time, DevTools was not in a position to justify the migration.
 Deciding when to and when not to migrate is difficult and based on educated guesses.
 2. Our initial time estimates were in weeks rather than months.
 This largely stems from the fact that we found more unexpected problems than we anticipated in our initial cost analysis.
 Even though the migration plan was solid, technical debt was (more often than we would have liked) the blocker.
-3. The ES modules migration included a large amount of (seemingly unrelated) technical debt cleanups.
+3. The JavaScript modules migration included a large amount of (seemingly unrelated) technical debt cleanups.
 The migration to a modern standardized module format allowed us to realign our coding best practices with modern day web development.
 For example, we were able to replace our custom Python bundler with a minimal Rollup configuration.
 4. Despite the large impact on our codebase (~20% of code changed), very few regressions were reported.